mcxraider/seh_feedback/README.md

      data/official_data/
      ```
      -> Put them in the official_data folder that's inside data.
+     -> If there are existing files inside, make sure to delete them!

 ## 🚀 Part 2: Run the Project in Terminal